Structure Adaptive Elastic-Net: Approximate message passing algorithm and state evolution

-First, we briefly summarize some existing theories on A-Lasso.
-For a fixed $p$, its theoretical guarantees are provided in \cite{geer11, zou06}. \cite{huang08} studied the asymptotic properties of the A-Lasso estimators in sparse high-dimensional linear regression models with a fixed design matrix.
-For a suitable initial estimator \cite{huang08} proved that, under some conditions the A-Lasso correctly selects the true nonzero coefficients with probability converging to one.
-The authors also showed that the estimators have the same asymptotic distribution that they would have if the zero coefficients were known in advance.
-Although this is an oracle property in the sense of \cite{FL01} and \cite{FL04}, they require a fairly strong condition on the design matrix \cite{zhou09}.
-Along similar lines, \cite{zhou09} has defined a two-step A-Lasso procedure for linear regression and has described general model selection properties of the second stage weighted procedure for variable selection.
-Surveying all of these, it seems that a common practice for providing a theoretical analysis of a regularized estimator in the high-dimensional setting is to obtain an oracle inequality that provides a high-probability upper bound to the $\ell_q$ error of the estimator.
-So for proving the superiority of the SA-Lasso estimator, it is informative to show that the upper bound of the $\ell_q$ error gets improved.
-However, it is often unclear how tight the upper bound is in practical applications.
-In this paper, we take a different route by utilizing the AMP machinery to theoretically analyze our method.
-This approach allows us to obtain the exact asymptotic risk, which is not obtainable in the traditional theoretical framework.
+Before getting into the AMP framework, we briefly review some existing theories and highlight their differences from the AMP approach.
+For a fixed $p$, \cite{geer11} and \cite{zou06} provided theoretical guarantees for the A-Lasso. \cite{huang08} extended this and analyzed the asymptotic properties of the estimator for a sparse high-dimensional linear regression model with a fixed design matrix.
+Given a suitable initial estimator, they proved that, under some conditions, the A-Lasso correctly selects the true nonzero coefficients with probability converging to one.
+The authors further show that the asymptotic distribution of the estimator is the same as that they would have if the zero coefficients were known in advance.
+Although this is an oracle property in the sense of \cite{FL01} and \cite{FP04}, they require a fairly strong condition on the design matrix \citep{zhou09}.
+Along these lines, \cite{zhou09} has defined a two-step A-Lasso procedure for linear regression and has described general model selection properties of the second stage weighted procedure for variable selection.
+Finally, to our interest, similar strategies have also been applied to analyze the A-Enet estimator \citep{zou2009}. { A common practice in the literature for theoretically analyzing a regularized estimator in a high-dimensional setting is obtaining an oracle inequality that provides a high-probability upper bound to the $\ell_q$ error of the estimator.
+Along this line of argument, demonstrating the superiority of the SA-Enet estimator would require us to show an improved upper bound of its $\ell_q$ error.
+However, it is often unclear how tight these upper bounds are in real-life applications.
+We take a different route and utilize the AMP machinery in theoretically analyzing the estimator.
+In this framework, we propose the AMP algorithm that constructs a theoretical estimate, known as the AMP estimate, for the same problem.
+Under some conditions, the asymptotic behavior of the AMP estimate can be obtained by a one-dimensional recursion, known as the \textit{state evolution}.
+This lets us obtain the exact asymptotic risk of the AMP estimates for the group and covariate-dependent structure which is not obtainable in the traditional theoretical framework.
+Under the same conditions as required by the state evolution, this is also the risk of the SA-Enet estimator, because for prefixed AMP parameters $(\alpha_{k1}, \alpha_{k2})$ the AMP estimate at any AMP iteration equals to the SA-Enet($k$) estimate corresponding to some $(\lambda_{k1}, \lambda_{k2})$ where their relationship is given by the correspondence equations.
+Thus, we take advantage of the AMP framework only as an intermediate technical tool in deriving the asymptotic risk of the SA-Enet estimator.
+Although the predicted risks are asymptotic, the numerical results presented in Section~\ref{subsec: State evolution prediction as a finite sample approximation} indicate that the prediction closely matches their finite sample performances when $p$ is as small as 500. \cite{bayati12} observed similar results for the Lasso.}